 Creativity.

 I have spent some time teaching small children.
-It seems to me that the younger someone may be, the more likely one is to raise their hand to the question, “Who in this room is an artist?”
-As a child, there is little to loose in being creative.
-As we socialize, we find that we are urged to conform to “standards” and begin to loose our individual viewpoint.
+It seems to me that the younger someone may be, the more likely one is to raise their hand to the question, Who in this room is an artist?
+As a child, there is little to lose in being creative.
+As we socialize, we find that we are urged to conform to standards and begin to lose our individual viewpoints.
 We are processed and homogenized into thinking similarly.
-I think that in chasing after the “American Dream” we have collectively lost sight of creativity, and passion to create, which was placed within us by the Creator.
+In chasing after the “American Dream” we have collectively lost sight of creativity and the passion to create, which was placed within us by the Creator.

-As a creator myself, an artist, I value the wonders of God’s creation.
+As a creator myself, an artist, I value the wonders of creation.
 When I slow down, I notice that there are many things that are often overlooked.
 There are many things that seem insignificant.
 Some think it odd that I find such joy in simple ordinary things.
-Such as the way the crows journey each dawn to their day, across the hills and beyond… I have stood on opposite hills from their flight, watching them gather from all points of the compass, to line up in their sky-path returning at dusk to roost in hidden trees in the hills for the night.
+Such as the way the crows journey each dawn to their day, across the hills and beyond I have stood on opposite hills from their flight, watching them gather from all points of the compass, to line up in their sky-path returning at dusk to roost in hidden trees in the hills for the night.
 I have a dream to document their journey in film one day.
 They are a peculiar bird that I find fascinating.

-I have sometimes challenged others to pause for a short moment in their daily grind, and take notice of something that they do not normally see.
-Perhaps to look at a small “flower” that is among the weeds… Maybe a lone leaf that falls from a winter Aspen tree, maybe the way a mother lovingly holds the hand of her 2 year-old at the mall.
+I have sometimes challenged others to pause for a short moment in their daily grind and take notice of something that they do not normally see.
+Perhaps to look at a small flower that is among the weeds.
+Maybe a lone leaf that falls from a winter Aspen tree, maybe the way a mother lovingly holds the hand of her 2-year-old at the mall.
 Creativity is to discover what you would not otherwise see.

 I approached the escalator near the exit and I saw that a crowd was beginning to gather.
-At the bottom of the stairs, a woman in her 70s or beyond laid on her back.
+At the bottom of the stairs, a woman in her 70s or beyond, laid on her back.
 She had collapsed and fell down the last few stairs.
 Her shin was bloody from the fall.
 I had taken CPR as a lifeguard a few summers before, so I came closer.
-I was held back from a rent-a-cop who told us that the paramedics were on their way.
+I was held back by a rent-a-cop who told us that the paramedics were on their way.
 Astonished that they were going to do nothing for her, I backed away and began to pray.
 I prayed that her life would be extended.
 I prayed that the help she needed would arrive soon.
 I prayed for her soul.
 Then she opened her eyes.
 She did not look around, she turned her head and looked right at me.
-She spoke in words that were for no one but me alone; “I will be fine”, as if to say, “thanks for your prayers, but none are needed now”.
+She spoke in words that were for no one but me alone; “I will be fine” as if to say, thanks for your prayers, but none are needed now.
 She died that day.
-I lived that day as I watched her leave for the invisible Imaginarium beyond.
+I lived that day — as I watched her leave for the invisible Imaginarium beyond.

-He came to me in silence – The Unknown One
+He came to me in silence The Unknown One

 Not in a rush of wind that blew me over with experience